infocusp/tf_cnnvis/ReadMe.md

 * input_tensor (tf.tensor object (Default = None)) – tf.tensor where we pass the input images to the TF graph
 * layers (list or String (Default = 'r')) –
+    * layerName : Reconstruction from a layer specified by name
     * ‘r’ : Reconstruction from all the relu layers
     * ‘p’ : Reconstruction from all the pooling layers
     * ‘c’ : Reconstruction from all the convolutional layers